-The governing board has ultimate responsibility to make arrangements to support pupils with medical conditions.
-The governing board will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.
+The governing board has ultimate responsibility to oversee arrangements to support pupils with medical conditions.
+The headteacher will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.

 3.2 The headteacher